Johnson, Knaus reach checkered flag of championship pairing

 The two are still close friends but there were no signs of tears or tissues as they talked shop for the last time as a team.
 Johnson slid into the Chevy - sporting a vintage Lowe's paint scheme - and adjusted his helmet.
 Knaus took a knee by the car window on the grid and flipped through pages of the playbook that hid the secrets of their race strategy.
 Knaus smacked the top of Johnson's helmet as he walked off to the pit stall.

 Once the most feared team in NASCAR, the 48 made a sudden dip into oblivion.
 Johnson's 17th season has been his worst and he was knocked out of the playoffs in the first round, ending his run at a NASCAR-record eighth Cup championship.
-He wasn't won since Dover 2017, an unthinkable string of 58 straight losses.
+He hasn't won since Dover 2017, an unthinkable string of 59 straight losses.

 Sponsor Lowe's also is leaving NASCAR.
 Johnson will be funded by Ally Financial Inc. for all 38 races in the next two NASCAR seasons, the remaining years on Johnson's contract.
 Ally ensures that Johnson will have just one look in what is probably his final two years chasing sole ownership of the championship record.